frappe/gantt/README.md

 6. Open `index.html` in your browser, make your code changes and test them.

 ### Publishing
-Every times a new version is pushed, Github Actions will publish it.
+Every times a new version is pushed, Github Actions will create a release on github releases.

 License: MIT